prabhsharan1/Catching_Pokeballs/README.md

 # Pokémon Catcher Game

 Welcome to the Pokémon Catcher Game, an exciting web-based game where players can embark on an adventure to catch as many Pokéballs as they can while exploring a virtual world filled with surprises!
-This project is developed using HTML, CSS, and JavaScript, providing an interactive and engaging gaming experience.
+This project is developed using HTML and JavaScript, providing an interactive and engaging gaming experience.

 ## Features:
 - **Catch 'Em All**: Run around the virtual world and capture as many Pokéballs as you can.